ros-infrastructure/ros_buildfarm/doc/general_process.rst

 First you need to either fork the `ros_buildfarm_config <https://github.com/ros-infrastructure/ros_buildfarm_config>`_ repository or create a repository containing these configuration files.
+There is documentation for how to modify the configuration files `at the root<index.rst>`_.

 Deploy your configuration
 -------------------------